marcus-quincy/sci-vis-final/README.md

 Now with the data processed, the Paraview [state files](./stateFiles/) can be loaded.
 Be sure to select the data manually instead of using the paths in the state file.
-Which CSV files are expected to be associated with each ParaView file is described in the "Description of files in this repo" section above.
+Which CSV files are expected to be associated with each ParaView file is described in the "Description of files in this repo" section above (note not all CSV files are part of the repo to prevent it from getting bigger than it already is).